If content is king, then email is its queen.

-That’s why we’ve put together a list of five steps to get your email nurture campaign off the ground — from planning to execution.
+Five steps to get your email nurture campaign off the ground:

 Before writing content and deciding the best time to send off an email, you need to know your audience.
 What do they like?
 What do they need?
 What message resonates with them?

 2. Content Creation

 Your message is key to customer engagement.
 That’s why the content in your email has to be compelling, refined, and target your customer’s pain points.